Firm banks, miners help keep Britain's FTSE steady

 “However, before we can assert with confidence that a break to the upside is underway we are going to need to see a decisive move through 6,150 or so ...
 A drop back through 6,050 or so would look fairly bearish,” McNamara added.

-Banks .FTNMX8350 were among the top performers, led by Lloyds Banking Group (LLOY.L) up 2.4 percent, with the sector under the earnings spotlight this week as peers JPMorgan Chase (JPM.N) and Goldman Sachs (GS.N) will report fourth quarter results.
+Banks were among the top performers, led by Lloyds Banking Group up 2.4 percent, with the sector under the earnings spotlight this week as peers JPMorgan Chase and Goldman Sachs will report fourth quarter results.

 Upbeat comments from a top Federal Reserve official also helped support the market, with U.S. stocks futures indicating modest gains from Wall Street too on Monday.